wanghaisheng/thumbnail-genius/README.md

+## generate video thumbnails tool aided by gpt

-all these code created by gpt aiding
+all these code created by gpt aiding, thanks https://chat-shared2.zhile.io/?v=2

+it is old school way that you got a well designed thumbnail idea and want to batch generate for your videos without opening PS like softwares

 1. load target thubmnail to gen a new template  json